unimi-dse/279a5716/README.md

 Powered by Genius and Spotify API.

 ## Installation
-Install all the dependencies(if you run these commands below and get an error citing a specific package,maybe you should install it).
+Install all the dependencies(if you run these commands below and get an error citing a specific package,maybe you should install it).And then run these:
 ```R
 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")
 devtools::install_github('unimi-dse/279a5716')
 ```
 ## Usage
+Run these:
 ```R
 library(musicdashboaRd2)
 run_app()